amrios/linux/samples/bpf/benchmark/verifier_time/README.md

 These instructions assume you have a standard `inner_unikernels` setup in your `$HOME`.
-While this benchmark can be ran from mainline, insturctions are not provided.
+While this benchmark can be ran from mainline, instructions are not provided.

 ## Setting the instruction limit